mertssmnoglu/trust-bot/README.md

-# Discord Moderation & Fun Bot
+# Trust Bot

-Easy to use and advanced discord bot for moderation and fun.
+Trust Bot is easy to use and advanced discord bot for moderation and fun.

 ## Commands